 If you were already delinquent at the time of the agreement, the servicer can keep reporting the delinquent status unless you bring the account current.
 In the case of a charge off, the creditor may continue to report it as a charge off.

-If you need a more permanent solution, say after a forbearance period ends, you may apply for a loan modification.
-Fannie Mae and Freddie Mac offer eligible homeowners modification opportunities, often after a forbearance.
+If you need a more permanent solution, say after a forbearance period ends, you may apply for a loan modification or another option.
+Fannie Mae and Freddie Mac offer eligible homeowners modifications, often after a forbearance.
 Homeowners with FHA-insured loans have access to FHA’s suite of loss mitigation options.
 VA-backed loans can be modified as well.
 If you have another type of loan, most banks and mortgage lenders offer in-house ("proprietary") modifications.

 To get specific information about what kind of relief is available in your circumstances, contact your loan servicer.
 A local foreclosure lawyer can advise you about your legal rights under federal mortgage servicing laws and tell you about any state laws that could protect you as well.
 A HUD-approved housing counselor can provide you with helpful information (at no cost) about different loss mitigation options.